ROODAY/Reliable-Transport/README.md

 To view statistical figures on the relationship between communication time and loss/corruption probability, view `Communication Time Figures.xlsx`.

+To view statistics on the relationship between goodput/throughput/packet delay and loss/corruption probability, view `Goodput and Throughput Stats.xlsx`.

 ## Extensions and Tradeoffs

 Currently, the protocol using infinitely growing sequence numbers for the packets.